What is happening between Houston Methodist and UnitedHealthcare?

-Certain patients, including those who are hospitalized, pregnant or undergoing an active course of treatment prior to the contract end date, may be able to continue receiving care for a limited time through United’s Continuity of Care benefits.
+Certain patients, including those who are hospitalized, pregnant, or undergoing an active course of treatment, prior to the contract end date, may be able to continue receiving care for a limited time through United’s Continuity of Care benefits.
 Call the customer service phone number on your United insurance card to see if you qualify.
-You have through January 30, 2020, to apply for Continuity of Care.
+Use this form through January 30, 2020, to apply for Continuity of Care.

 What if I have an emergency on or after January 1, 2020, and Houston Methodist is out of United’s provider network?